qubist/Gamebuino-Drawer/README.md

 # Drawer for Gamebuino

-An advanced drawing program for Gamebuino.
+Drawer is (will be) an advanced drawing program for Gamebuino with diferentiated tools, useful options, and more.

 ## Instructions